ImaanBontle/SDV-immersive-weathers/README.md

 <!--About the Mods-->
 ## About Immersive Weathers <a id="about"></a>

-*Note: This project is still in early (but active) development.
-The list of implemented features is growing, but I am a full-time graduate student, so please be patient while I flesh things out.*

-*For install instructions, see [Getting Started](#getting-started).*

-After a few playthroughs of Stardew Valley, I couldn't help but realise I was asking myself the same repeat questions: Why did tomorrow's weather follow a fixed probability law?
-Why didn't each type of weather affect crops in more meaningful ways?
-And most bafflingly of all, why did the words of a single man on the telly seemingly have the power to change the weather overnight?

-The answer to all these questions is simple: Meteorology is hard, y'all!
+*This mod series is currently a work-in-progress.
+More mods and features will follow in future updates.*

+Have you felt saddened by the lack of weather mods for Stardew Valley?
+Well, I did.
+So I set out to fix that.

+**Introducing: Immersive Weathers, a brand-new family of weather-related mods!**

-So hard, in fact, that few weather mods exist for Stardew Valley.
-I set out to fix that, with the Immersive Weathers mod family.
-Each mod in the family* adds some element of nuance or realism to Stardew's weather systems, from crafting custom weather probabilities and climates, and simulating dynamic weather systems, to modelling realistic (i.e. inaccurate) weather forecasts, and introducing optional gameplay changes, the end result is a fully immersive and personalised weather experience.
+Each mod in Immersive Weathers adds some element of nuance or realism to Stardew's weather systems, from crafting your own custom weather probabilities and climates to modelling dynamic weather systems, simulating realistic (i.e. inaccurate) weather forecasts and even introducing optional gameplay challenges.

-See below for a brief summary of what each mod can do.

-**The first mod in this series, [Climate Control](#about-climate-control), has been released.
-More will be added in future updates.*
+**The first of these mods, [Climate Control](#about-climate-control), has just been released!
+(Did someone say 'Snow in Fall'?
+Winter Is Coming!)**

+This project follows a modular design, meaning you can pick-and-choose which ones to include in your playthrough.
+In many cases, each mod will also allow you to default to one of several different templates, so mods will work straight out-of-the-box.
+Though if you'd prefer, you can also tweak each number to your liking and craft your own unique weather experience.

+*Read on for a summary of each mod's features.*

+*Alternatively, [skip ahead to installation](#getting-started) or [share your feedback][discussions-tab].*

 <!--Framework-->
-### Framework (REQUIRED) ([Nexus][nexus-link]|[ModDrop][moddrop-link]|[GitHub][github-link]) <a id="about-framework"></a>
+### Framework (Required mod) ([Nexus][nexus-link]|[ModDrop][moddrop-link]|[GitHub][github-link]) <a id="about-framework"></a>

 Central framework containing useful functions for sister mods.
 Required for the other mods to work correctly.
 If others not installed, will only print weather predictions.